midonet/midonet/docs/neutron_translation.md

 'add-router-ids' field contains a list of router IDs that the firewall is currently associated with.

-For each router associated, create a jump rule to the firewall chains.
+For each router associated, create a jump rule to the firewall chains with a condition which is true if either of input or output ports is a router interface.
 Currently the jump rule is the only rule which the translator can put into router forward chains.